ReevesA1/ansible-bootstrap/README1.md

 - First BEFORE RUNNING THE SCRIPT
   - CHANGE KEY BINDINGS
     - Top Bar --> Device --> Keyboard --> customize --> click on Ubuntu in left pane
-      - at the bottom hit the + button and straight up add from mac single "command button" and to Linux single "control button"
+      - at the bottom hit the + button and straight up add from mac single "command button" and to Linux single "control button"  ONLY HAVE TO DO THIS ONCE!
   - Make "my_normal_user" Account
 	- as the parallel user create a new Admin User with the GUI then log out and log back in as that "new_normal_user"
     	- also enable log in automaticaly